It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Along with Mihoshi, though hers are more subtle.
 This being the only time the word "subtle" can be applied to Mihoshi.

 - Long and kinda squared-off ears are a common visual shorthand for Human Aliens in Tenchi Muyo! world.
-Most off-world characters have them, especially if they're from Jurai or Seniwa.
+Most off-world characters have them, unless they're from Jurai or Seniwa (Juraians have normal ears, since they're basically just a different race of humanity with some artificial enhancements; Seniwans like Mihoshi have much smaller traditional pointy ears and Cute Little Fangs).
 And Wau, of course, have nekomimi.

 - Hiruma from Eyeshield 21 is the only one in the entire series with special ears since it's about normal humans, but Hiruma has elf ears nevertheless.